-OPT-V 521 Optics I: Geometric and Visual Optics (4 cr.)
-P: Calculus, Physics P 202, and enrollment in the School of Optometry or permission of instructor.
-Fundamentals of geometric and physical optics.
+OPT-V 521 Optics I: Geometric and Visual Optics

+(4 cr.)
+P: Physics P 202 or permission of instructor.
+Fundamentals of geometric, physical and visual optics.
 Optical analysis of myopia, hyperopia, and astigmatism.
 Components of the eyes and their optical properties.
 Clinical instrumentation for optical measurement and diagnosis of eyes.

-OPT-V 523 Optics II: Geometric and Visual Optics (4 cr.)
+OPT-V 523 Optics II: Geometric and Visual Optics

+(4 cr.)
 P: V 521 or permission of instructor.
-Continuation of application of the principles of geometrical and physical optics to the optical description and correction of the eye.
+Continuation of application of the principles of geometrical, physical and visual optics to the optical description and correction of the eye.
 Schematic optical models of the eye.
 Measurement of light.
 Higher-order aberrations and their impact on vision.

 OPT-V 540 Ocular Biology I (4 cr.)
 Head and neck neuroanatomy related to the normal functioning of the eye and visual system.
 Detailed anatomy/histology and physiology of the eye and adnexa.
-Maintenance of optical transparency and intraocular pressure.
-Phototransduction, retinal physiology, and the basis for the electroretinogram and electro-oculogram.
+Maintenance of optical transparency, intraocular pressure and phototransduction.

-OPT-V 542 Systems Approach to Biomedical Sciences I (SABS-I) (6 cr.)
-This is the first of a three-semester sequence which presents basic science information organized into specific organ systems.
-The first module will cover common processes: basic biochemistry, cell and molecular biology, fundamentals of physiology, pharmacology, immunology/infection, and oncology.
-Subsequent modules are organized to discuss the structure, function, pathology and therapy for each organ system.
-These modules include: cardiovascular/pulmonary, renal, gastrointestinal, reproductive, neuromuscular-skeletal, endocrine, hematopoietic.
+OPT-V 542 Systems Approach to Biomedical Sciences

+I (SABS-I) (5.5 cr.)
+This is the first of a two-semester sequence which presents basic science information organized into specific organ systems.
+The course will cover common processes: basic biochemistry, cell and molecular biology, fundamentals of physiology, immunology/infection, and oncology.
+The organ systems are organized to discuss the structure, function, and pathology for each organ system, including nervous system, musculoskeletal system and skin.

-OPT-V 543 Systems Approach to Biomedical Sciences II (4 cr.)
+OPT-V 543 Systems Approach to Biomedical Sciences II (4.5 cr.)
 P: V 542.
 Continuation of SABS-I.